Local volumes, equisingularity, and generalized smoothability: Introduction

 In Sct.\ \ref{sec. main result} we prove the LVF.
 We show that the restricted local volume specializes with passage to the generic fibers using a result of the author about the finiteness of $\mathrm{Ass}_{\mathcal{A}}(\mathcal{B}_n/\overline{\mathcal{A}_n})$ (see \cite[Thm.\ 1.1 (ii)]{Ran19a}).
 Also, we show that the restricted local volume exists as a limit.

-In Sct.\ref{stability} we show how to extend the LVF to the case when $\dim Y >1$ under the assumption of volume stability using a covering argument due to Gaffney and the author \cite{GR} and by computing the local volumes through one-parameter generic deformations.
-We prove a general version of Teissier's Principle of Specialization of Integral Dependence.
+In Sct.\ \ref{stability} we show how to extend the LVF to the case when $\dim Y >1$ under the assumption of volume stability using a covering argument due to Gaffney and the author \cite{GR} and by computing the local volumes through one-parameter generic deformations.
+We prove a general version of Teissier's Principle of Specialization of Integral Dependence (PSID).

 In Sct.\ \ref{Whitney, Jacobian} we review the algebraic and analytic formulations of Whitney--Thom equisingularity (the $W_f$ and Thom's $A_f$ conditions) and we state the necessary results about integral closure of modules and conormal geometry needed for their numerical characterization.
-In Sct.\ \ref{numerical control} we show how to characterize numerically $W_f$ and $A_f$ using the LVF and following an approach pioneered by Teissier, which was subsequently simplified and generalized by Gaffney and Kleiman.
+In Sct.\ \ref{numerical control} we show how to characterize numerically $W_f$ and $A_f$ using the LVF and the PSID.

 In Sct.\ \ref{deficient section} we introduce the notion of deficient conormal (dc) singularities.
 We give examples coming from affine cones over projective varieties having duals with positive defect.
 We show that the dc property is intrinsic, using a result of Teissier about polar varieities, and that it is stable under infinitesimal deformations using the LVF.
-We show that Cohen--Macaulay codimension $2$, Gorensten codimension $3$, and determinantal singularities admit deformations to dc singularities.
+We show that Cohen--Macaulay codimension $2$, Gorensten codimension $3$, and more generally determinantal and Pfaffian singularities (with two exceptions), admit deformations to dc singularities.
 The proof is based on several results.

 First we show that the fibers of conormal spaces pullback set-theoretically under morphisms between affine spaces satisfying certain transversality conditions.
 In particular, in our setup a dc singularity pulls back to a dc singularity.
-We prove all this using stratification theory, the Lagrangian and functoriality nature of conormal spaces and a recent result of Gaffney and the author (see \cite[Thm.\ 3.1]{GRB}).
+We prove all this using stratification theory, the Lagrangian and functoriality nature of conormal spaces and a recent result of Gaffney and the author \cite[Thm.\ 3.1]{GRB}.